 - Without sustaining a loss

-Whether headed into cloudy financial downturns, or in more stable financial environments, it’s difficult to predict life’s twists and turns.
+Whether we’re headed into economic uncertainty, or in more stable financial environments, it’s difficult to predict life’s twists and turns.
 Life tends to throw us curve balls when we least expect them.

 Financial emergencies are a fact of life and can occur at anytime, from your furnace unexpectedly breaking down, to losing your job, to a medical emergency (the cause of 50% of all bankruptcies, according to Health Affairs, “Illness and Injury as Contributors to Bankruptcy”).